 WIRED is a week long summer camp for teens that combines service and worship.
-Hundreds of local teens participate in service projects throughout the community by day and worship together each night.
+Hundreds of area teens participate in service projects throughout the community by day and worship together each night.
 This ministry is growing every year and adult chaperones are needed.
-Wired 2017 will take place on June 25-30.
+Wired 2018 will take place on June 24-29.

 Samaritan’s Clinic is a free clinic that serves the homeless, people on wok release, and women from the House of Ruth each Thursday night from 4-7 pm.
 They are always in need of doctors, nurses and pharmaceutical volunteers as well as people to bring and serve brown bag type meals.
 Serving the meal at the clinic is a great opportunity to pray with and minister to people as they wait to be treated.

 Local Missions Partnerships: